Adegbenga1/Kickstarter_Challenge/README.md

 The most successful ranges are Less than 1000,$1000 - $4999 ,$5000 - $9999 and $10000 - $14999

 # What are two conclusions you can draw about the Outcomes based on Launch Date?
--	 Launching will be more successful between May and August .
-However, the month of May shows more shows significant potential succes for launch dates
+-	1.Launching will be more successful between May and August .
+However, the month of May shows more shows significant potential succes for launch dates.
+	2. Percentage number of successful and failed Theater campaigs were 57% and 43% respectively with no single canceled launched date.

 # What can you conclude about the Outcomes based on Goals?
 - 	Target goals should be between less than $1000 to $14999. in order to achieve anexceellent results